Looking out for our team while they look out for you

 Anyone in our team who needs a bit more support can access therapy from licensed professionals through Headspace.

 Energy specialist Beth Boulter started off Wellness Wednesdays as a casual team get-together.
-It went down so well, it turned into a weekly slot in the calendar, typically involving a 30-60 minute check-in session where people could vent or just chat about how they're feeling, ending with pizza and a feel-good movie.
+It went down so well, it turned into a weekly slot in the calendar, typically involving a 30-60 minute check-in session where people could vent or just chat about how they're feeling, ending with a feel-good movie.